Baccarat Terminology

 Coup – A coup is a single round of play at the baccarat table.

-Court Card – A court card is simply another term for face cards (Jacks, Queens, and Kings).
+Court Card – A court card is another term for face cards (Jacks, Queens, and Kings).

 Casino Commission – The 5% commission the house collects from each winning banker bet.
-In some casinos, you might be able to find baccarat tables where this percentage is reduced either to 3% or 4%, which causes the house edge on banker bets to drop even further down.
+In some casinos, you might find baccarat tables where this percentage is reduced to 3% or 4%, which causes the house edge on banker bets to drop even further.

-House Edge -The statistical long-term advantage the casino holds over players is called a house edge.
-Baccarat is one of the games with the lowest house edge ever but this also depends on what you are betting on.
-The banker bet gives the house the lowest edge of 1.06% only.
-Meanwhile, this percentage increases to 1.24% for player bets, and the whopping 14.36% for tie bets.
+House Edge – The statistical long-term advantage the casino holds over players is called the house edge.
+Baccarat is one of the games with the lowest house edge, but this also depends on what you are betting on.
+The banker bet gives the house its lowest edge of only 1.06%.
+Meanwhile, this percentage increases to 1.24% for player bets and a whopping 14.36% for tie bets.

-High Roller – The high roller is an important patron in the eyes of casino personnel because they wager substantial amounts of money in baccarat and other table games.
+High Roller – A high roller is an important patron in the eyes of casino personnel because they wager substantial amounts of money in baccarat and other table games.

 Monkeys – When you pass by the baccarat or blackjack tables, you are likely to hear players shouting “Monkey!
 Monkey!”.
 Just so you know, they are referring to the face cards in the shoe, which are also called “courts”, but players may sometimes refer to them as “monarchy cards” as well.

 Asian players and dealers struggled to pronounce the English word “monarchy” and often twisted it into something that sounded a lot like “monkey”.
-This mispronunciation caught up with English-speaking players who would sometimes use it as well.
+This mispronunciation caught on with English-speaking players, who sometimes use it as well.

 Punto – Punto is a Spanish word denoting the player bet.
 Allegedly, the term first emerged in gambling venues across the Argentine city of Mar del Plata.